-In January 2017, we entered into an ATM facility with Cowen, under which we may offer and sell, from time to time, in our sole discretion, shares of common stock having aggregate proceeds of up to \$25.0 million through Cowen as our sales agent.
-As of May 12, 2017, we have sold 14,300 shares of our common stock under the ATM facility.
+In January 2017, we entered into the ATM facility with Cowen, under which we may offer and sell, from time to time, in our sole discretion, shares of common stock having aggregate proceeds of up to \$25.0 million through Cowen as our sales agent.
+As of August 2, 2017, we have sold 14,300 shares of our common stock under the ATM facility for gross proceeds of \$163,000.

-Although we believe that our existing cash resources, including the proceeds and funds available under our term loan facility, will be sufficient to fund our cash requirements into the second half of 2018, we will require significant additional financing in the future to continue to fund our operations.
+Although we believe that our existing cash, cash equivalents and short-term investments will be sufficient to fund our cash requirements into the second half of 2018, we will require significant additional financing in the future to continue to fund our operations.
 We may seek to obtain additional financing in the future through equity or debt financings or through collaborations or partnerships with other companies.
 If we are unable to obtain additional financing on commercially reasonable terms, our business, financial condition and results of operations will be materially adversely affected.

 We have incurred operating losses since inception and negative cash flows from operating activities.
-As of March 31, 2017, we had an accumulated deficit of \$61.4 million.
+As of June 30, 2017, we had an accumulated deficit of \$69.2 million.
 We expect to continue to incur significant losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates and begin to commercialize any approved products.
 To date, we have not generated any revenues from product sales, and we do not have any approved products.
 We do not know when, or if, we will generate any revenue from product sales.
 We do not expect to generate significant revenue from product sales unless and until we obtain regulatory approval of and commercialize one of our current or future product candidates.
 We are subject to all of the risks incident in the development of new therapeutic products, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
 We anticipate that we will need substantial additional funding in connection with our continuing operations.